Canon 200D vs Panasonic G3

 The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-G3 are two digital cameras that were officially introduced, respectively, in June 2017 and May 2011.
 The 200D is a DSLR, while the G3 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (200D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (200D) and a Four Thirds (G3) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 200D and the Panasonic G3 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive views from the front, the top, and the back are presented.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G3 is notably smaller (15 percent) than the Canon 200D.
 Moreover, the G3 is markedly lighter (26 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the G3 are weather-sealed.